Leo Koretz: Career

 One of Koretz's associates when he began the practice of law was Robert E. Crowe, who as the Cook County state's attorney would later investigate Koretz and arrange for his arrest.

-Koretz's swindling career began in 1905, when he forged and sold a series of mortgages on non-existent properties, using the proceeds to cover interest payments and finance an opulent lifestyle.
-He soon graduated to land speculation in Arkansas, flogging more fake mortgages and bogus stock in Arkansas rice farms.
+Koretz's swindling career began in 1905, when he forged and sold a series of mortgages on non-existent properties, using the proceeds in a Ponzi scheme to cover interest payments and finance an opulent lifestyle.
+He soon graduated to land speculation in Arkansas, peddling more fake mortgages and bogus stock in eastern Arkansas rice farms.
 In 1911 Koretz began selling stock in the Bayano River Syndicate, which he claimed controlled millions of acres of prime timberland in a remote region of Panama.
-His announcement of the "discovery" of oil on the property in 1921—and a promise of 60-percent annual returns—sparked a stock-buying frenzy in which many investors begged Koretz for a chance to invest.
+His announcement of the "discovery" of oil on the property in 1921—and a promise of 60-percent annual returns—sparked a stock-buying frenzy in which many investors begged Koretz for a chance to purchase shares.
 The scheme was exposed in November 1923 when a group of Koretz's wealthy investors traveled to Panama to see the purported oil operations and discovered the fraud.

 Koretz fled to New York City, and then to Nova Scotia, Canada, where he posed as Lou Keyte, a wealthy retiree and literary figure.
-He purchased and renovated a secluded lodge near present-day Kejimkujik National Park, in southwestern Nova Scotia, where he lavishly entertained a new circle of friends that included the American writer Zane Grey and future Canadian author Thomas Raddall.
+He purchased and renovated the secluded Pinehurst Lodge near present-day Kejimkujik National Park, in southwestern Nova Scotia, where he lavishly entertained a new circle of friends that included the future Canadian author Thomas Raddall.
+Koretz never crossed paths with another Nova Scotia visitor, the adventure novelist Zane Grey, whose work he falsely claimed credit for promoting among New York publishers.

 Koretz was identified and arrested in Halifax on November 23, 1924, through a suit he had brought to a tailor for repair of the lining, on which a label with his real name was sewn in along with the name of the Chicago clothier from whom it had been purchased.
 He was extradited to Chicago and pleaded guilty.

 Charles Ponzi is said to have swindled investors out of $20 million in 1920 ($300 million in current dollars), in a con immortalized as a Ponzi scheme.
 Leo Koretz is estimated from 1905 through 1923 to have bilked his family members and other unsuspecting investors of $30 million, equivalent to $450 million today.
 By comparison, the victims of Bernard Madoff's Ponzi schemes between the early 1990s and 2008 were believed by the U.S. Security Investors Protection Corporation to have lost as much as $65 billion.